astronomer/docs/learn/get-started-with-airflow.md

 description: 'Use tutorials and guides to make the most out of Airflow and Astronomer.'
 ---

-Getting started with Apache Airflow locally is easy with the Astro CLI.
+Getting started with [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/index.html) locally is easy with the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli).

-This tutorial is for people who are new to Apache Airflow and want to run it locally with open source tools.
+This tutorial is aimed at people who are new to Apache Airflow and want to run it locally with open source tools to create and run their first [DAG](dags.md) (Directed Acyclic Graph).

 After you complete this tutorial, you'll be able to:

 - Create and start a local Airflow environment using the Astro CLI.
-- Manually trigger a DAG run in the Airflow UI.
+- Manually trigger a DAG run in the [Airflow UI](airflow-ui.md).
 - Navigate the Airflow UI.
-- Edit the code of an existing DAG.
-- Write a simple Airflow DAG from scratch using the `@task` decorator and the BashOperator.
+- Write a simple Airflow DAG from scratch using the `@task` [decorator](airflow-decorators.md) and the [BashOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/BashOperator).

 :::tip Other ways to learn